-David Gans brings you The Grateful Dead Hour every Friday night at Midnight.
+David Gans brings you The Grateful Dead Hour, now on Saturday nights at 11 p.m. on WFUV.

 The Grateful Dead Hour, after a break missing from the New York airwaves, is on the air every week on WFUV.
 Hosted by David Gans, The Grateful Dead Hour features music from this legendary band's albums and live tapes, and explores the influences that artists like John Coltrane and Merle Haggard have had on the Dead's music.
 It is the only authorized radio show about the group, which gives Gans access to the band's private performance tapes.
 This hard-to-find material makes the show very popular with Deadheads across the country.
 The show remains fresh due to the almost inexhaustible collection of concert tapes, spanning over 25 years, as well as Deadheads' desire to hear every possible version of their favorite songs.